wandersick/englishize-cmd/#Readme.txt

   .
 For English system admins who manages Windows PCs of other languages.

   .
-No need to log off; settings are appled immediately.
+No need to log off; settings are applied immediately.

   .
 Comes with a restorer too.
 Apply or restore is as simple as a click.